 In 2016 the three forces (Surrey, Sussex, and Thames Valley) took a decision to work collaboratively to jointly develop a new Enterprise Resource Planning (ERP) system to improve the way they do business and help improve efficiency.
-However due to the complexity of the task and delays in its delivery the decision was taken last year to terminate the project and acquire the software as is for £1.918m.
+However due to the complexity of the task and delays in its delivery the decision was taken in 2021 to terminate the project.